 These distances have been amended to greater than 1 km for grades K-6 and greater than 2 kms for Grades 7 to 12.
 School divisions have been instructed to officially introduce the new legislation starting in the 2024/25 school year.
 The new eligibility, while better for families, will definitely be a challenge with many school divisions reporting canceled routes the last couple of years.
 This is mainly due to bus driver shortages but also long waits for new bus manufacturing.

-The Government gave school districts the autonomy to start the new eligibility next year if they have the resources.
+The Government gave school districts the autonomy to start the new eligibility in 2023/24 if they have the resources.
 We have met with our contractors to establish what, if any, service expansion they would be able to provide for this upcoming 2023/24 school year.
 They have indicated to us that they will be able to adjust somewhat to our increased needs for next year and fully for 2024/25.
 Some school districts have opted to wait until 2024 to implement the new eligibility requirements, while Red Deer Public has chosen to transition into the new legislation.
 This means that some schools will have the expanded transportation resources to use the new criteria next year and some will still use the current bus service they have now.
 The schools selected to make the switch next year have the greatest student number impact using the extra busing our contractors felt they could confidently supply.
 The rest of the schools will follow the new eligibility legislation starting September 2024.

 New Fee Schedule for 2023/24-